tonychangmsu/WBP_competitor_climate_analysis/Model_subsetting.md

 #Variable selection and subsetting
-#Author: Tony Chang
+##Author: Tony Chang
-#Date: 09.29.2015
+##Date: 09.29.2015

 ####Abstract:

 AH: 	"Subset the data such that we can explore the relationships of the predictor variables and basal area for
-		PIAL"
+		PIAL within the exclusive sub-alpine region in order to explore how important main and interactions are with limited impact from lower elevation climate/competition"

-Division, elevation division = mean(data$ELEV) - sd(data$ELEV) = 8234
+Division: Elevation division = mean(data$ELEV) - sd(data$ELEV) = 8234

 N = 876

 Abiotic effects: